AgentCoon/news-service/README.md

 Application runs as a standard Java program with a main method.
 Jetty is embedded so there's no need to run as a WAR.

-module: news-service-app
+module: news-app

 main class: com.agentcoon.news.app.dropwizard.NewsApplication

-parameters: server ${workspace_loc:/newsservice-configuration}/src/main/resources/local/newsservice.yml
+parameters: server ${workspace_loc:/news-configuration}/src/main/resources/local/newsservice.yml

 Application is running under http://localhost:8080.